 Your loan documents will clearly state if it is possible to transfer your loan to another person.
 If you are unable to find this information, you can contact your bank and get clarification on the options of transfer and the process.
 If your bank has specifically mentioned that the loan is not transferrable, then it will be extremely difficult if not impossible to transfer it.

 You will need to find a person who is willing to take on the loan and the ownership of your vehicle.
 Unless you make a good offer, people might generally not be interested in taking up a loan halfway through.
 Do your research on the used car rates and do your calculations to estimate a good price to sell your car.
 The fact that you are selling the loan along with the car will bring down the price of the vehicle.
 But this depends on how much of the loan is left for the new owner to handle.

 The person who will be taking over your loan should have the same or better credit standing as you.
 This person should preferably not have defaulted on any loan previously.
 He should have a steady source of income and a good credit score depicting clear repayment history of any prior loans or credit card debts.
-The new borrower will have to submit KYC documents required by the banks.
+The new borrower will have to submit KYC documents as per the requirement of the bank.